-You have landed on the perfect guide if you are looking for tips on how to fix the Android TV remote.
-Today smart TVs are preferred by people for their wireless connectivity and availability of numerous content sharing platforms.
+You have landed on the perfect guide if you are looking for tips on fixing the Android TV remote.
+Today, people prefer smart TVs for their wireless connectivity and the availability of numerous content-sharing platforms.
 On-demand content is just one click away.

-Although with all these benefits a smart TV provides, it still needs to be controlled using a remote control.
-The remote carries out various functions and helps you navigate across the user interface on the Android TV.
-We need to first understand a few reasons that may have caused the Android TV remote to not work properly.
+Although a smart TV provides all these benefits, it still needs to be controlled using a remote.
+The remote carries out various functions and helps you navigate the user interface on the Android TV.
+First, we need to understand a few reasons that may have caused the Android TV remote not to work properly.

 Reasons why Android TV Remote is not Working

-It could be just a random bug that is causing the remote to malfunction.
-Also, if the remote has taken a plunge from your hands onto a hard surface, it may have been damaged.
+It could be just a random bug causing the remote to malfunction.
+Also, if the remote has been dropped from your hands onto a hard surface, it may have been damaged.
 Something as simple as the battery of the Android TV remote running out of juice can stop it from working.
-If the infrared emitter has taken a hit then no signals will emit from the remote control.
+If the infrared emitter has been damaged, no signals will be emitted from the remote control.

-When trying to connect to the Android Tv if the remote control is far away, then connectivity cannot be established.
-The same can happen if there is any solid object like a wall or any furniture hindering the signal from the remote control to reach the smart TV.
+When trying to connect to the Android TV, if the remote control is far away, connectivity cannot be established.
+The same can happen if a solid object, like a wall or furniture, hinders the signal from the remote control from reaching the smart TV.

 Read Now | 5 Best Flash Supported Browsers for Android